AI-Assisted Legacy Migration: Lessons Learned

 2. Generate the plan with 01_plan.md

-Let the AI propose the approach.
+Let AI propose the approach.
 Reference the PRD.
 Reference the task.
-Let it think through implementation.
+Let it think about implementation.

-Then review every assumption and steer the AI at the slightest deviation.
+Then review every assumption and steer AI at the slightest deviation.

-3. If you're starting a new feature: Code the architecture yourself
+3. If starting a new feature: Code the architecture yourself

 This is critical.
-Don't let the AI design your architecture.
+Don't let AI design your architecture.

-The AI will create something that works in isolation but doesn't integrate with your system.
+AI will create something that works in isolation but doesn't integrate with your system.
 It will add abstractions you don't need.
 It will make choices that seem good now but hurt later.
+This approach proved extremely cost-effective: 30 minutes of manual architecture work systematically saved 3 hours of later refactoring.

-4. Let the AI implement the details with 02_code.md
+4. Let AI implement the details with 02_code.md

-Now the AI shines.
-The architecture exists.
-The patterns are clear.
+Now AI shines.
+Architecture exists.
+Patterns are clear.
 Let it generate the implementation.

 But keep auto-accept OFF.

 Review every file.
-Question anything that looks "clever."
-The AI loves being clever.
+Question anything that looks "clever".
+AI loves being clever.
 But you need code that's boring and maintainable.

 This part is tedious.
 You'll review dozens of files.
 You'll reject changes that work but don't integrate.